Transgender kids face frantic rush for treatment amid bans

 Asher’s current doctors in South Dakota won’t be able to prescribe his medications, so the family is looking for a new doctor in neighboring Minnesota, where the Democratic governor has signed an executive order explicitly protecting gender-affirming care for minors.
 They’re hoping to find a clinic close enough they can drive to appointments and don’t have to pay for hotel stays.

-The sudden twists in Asher’s trajectory makes him question why his health care is of concern to politicians.
+The sudden twists in Asher’s trajectory make him question why his health care is of concern to politicians.

 “Even though trans people don’t make up a big percent of the population doesn’t mean that we’re not part of it still,” Asher said.